 We can provide periodontal charting at regular dental appointments to keep track of your gum health.
 We take measurements of the gum pockets and mark any changes in their depth.
 Gum recession is a serious result of gum disease that can quickly lead to tooth loss.
 In addition to charting, we can also provide:

-• Scaling and Root Planing: These gum treatments are used together for deep gum cleaning.
-Scaling removes plaque and tartar around and beneath the gums.
-Root planing smooths the tooth roots so the teeth remain attached to the gums.
+- Scaling and Root Planing: These gum treatments are used together for deep gum cleaning.
+Scaling removes plaque and tartar around and beneath the gums, while root planing smooths the tooth roots so the teeth remain attached to the gums.
 We will also provide antibiotics after scaling and root planing treatment.

 Periodontal Disease Treatment FAQs